jess-hammer/dual-grid-tilemap-system-godot/README.md

 - a maximum of only 16 tiles are required in the tileset (you could cut that number down to 6 if your tiles have symmetry)
 - the tiles align with the world grid

-One could also argue it's more efficient since each tile only checks 4 neighbours as opposed to 9 🤯.
-But haven't done any performance testing so no promises 😅.
+One could also argue it's more efficient, since each tile only checks 4 neighbours as opposed to 8.
+But I haven't done any performance testing so no promises.

-Just like Oskar, I don't understand why this isn't more popular!
+Anyway, just like Oskar...I don't understand why the dual-grid method isn't more popular!

 ### References